Bioinspired random projections for robust, sparse classification: Biological motivations

 \section{Biological motivations}

 We will develop an approach that is based on how random projections are used in biological systems.
-In this section, we summarise the main observations that will influence our choice of algorithm.
+In this section, we summarise the main observations that will influence the design of our algorithm.